Posture

 Image of head retraction exercise.

 To sit upright, we have to activate the muscles that run down the back of our spine and the deep stomach muscles.
 If you hold an upright position long enough, you will notice a dull ache or pain starting to creep into your back.
 This would be muscle fatigue.
-Back muscles get tired because they are too weak to maintain this posture.
+Fatigue of your back muscles can occur because they are too weak to maintain this posture.
 This is not how it should be.
-Our spines are designed to sit upright.
-We should sit comfortably longer than a minute or two before the muscles get tired and sore.
-Unfortunately for many, this isn’t easy and thus results in a slumped posture.
-Habitually sitting with poor posture ultimately puts a strain on the discs and ligaments in our back.
-They get stretched out and weakened, leading to degenerative changes and eventually back pain.
+The normal design of our spine is to sit upright.
+We should sit comfortably longer than a minute or two before fatigues sets into the muscles.
+Unfortunately for many, this isn’t easy and thus results in poor posture.
+Habitually sitting slumped over ultimately puts a strain on the discs and ligaments in our back.
+Due to fatigue and weakness, this position can lead to degenerative changes and eventually back pain.

 Now is the time to make a change.
-By making an effort each day to sit a little longer with an upright position, our posture muscles can be re-trained to work again.
-For your back’s sake, get started today.
+By making an effort each day to sit a little longer with an upright position, we can train our muscles of our body to work again.
+For your back’s sake, let start looking at changing our bodies today!

 JOI and JOI Rehab